LetsStreamIt/documentation/docs/report/analysis/business-requirements.md

    - **Preconditions**: User is authenticated in the system.
    - **Postconditions**: Session is created.
    - **Main Success Scenario**
-     1. User accesses the create session page.
+     1. User accesses the create Session popup.
-     2. User fills in the session form.
+     2. User fills in the Session form.
-     3. User submits the session form.
+     3. User submits the Session form.
-     4. System validates the session form.
+     4. System validates the Session form.
-     5. System creates the session.
+     5. System creates the Session.
-     6. System redirects the user to the session page.
+     6. System redirects the user to the Session page, directly joining him to the Session.
    - **Extensions**
-     - **A1**: User is already in a session.
+     - **A1**: User is already joined in a Session.
        1. System displays an error message.
        2. The user goes back to the home page.
-     - **A2**: User submits an invalid session form.
+     - **A2**: User submits an invalid Session form.
        1. System displays an error message.
        2. The user returns to step 2 and corrects the form.
+     - **A3**: User token is not valid.
+       1. System displays an error message.
+       2. The user returns to step 2 and corrects the form.

 4. **Join Session**

    - **Actor**: Authenticated User
+   - **Preconditions**:
-   - **Preconditions**: User is authenticated in the system.
+     1. User is authenticated in the system.
+     2. The specified Session has been previously created.
-   - **Postconditions**: User is in the session.
+   - **Postconditions**: User is in the Session.
    - **Main Success Scenario**
-     1. User accesses the join session page using the session url.
+     1. User accesses the Session page by specifying its id in the URL.
-     2. System validates the session url.
+     2. System validates the Session URL.
-     3. System adds the user to the session.
+     3. System adds the user to the Session.
-     4. System redirects the user to the session page.
+     4. System updates the page with current Session information.
    - **Extensions**
-     - **A1**: User is already in a session.
+     - **A1**: User is already in a Session.
        1. System displays an error message.
        2. The user goes back to the home page.
-     - **A2**: User accesses an invalid session url.
+     - **A2**: User accesses an invalid Session URL.
+       1. System displays an error message.
+       2. The user goes back to the home page.
+     - ***A3**: User token is not valid.
        1. System displays an error message.
        2. The user goes back to the home page.